Mark Termini: Sports business career

 In January 2013, Termini began working with agent Rich Paul of Klutch Sports Group.
 KSG represents NBA stars LeBron James, Anthony Davis, Draymond Green, John Wall, and Ben Simmons.
 Their client list also features talented young players like Darius Garland, Malik Beasley, Montrezl Harrell, Miles Bridges, and Darius Bazley.
 As part of their working relationship, Termini ran the contract negotiations for Klutch Sports Group and all of its NBA clients.
 Paul sought the help of Termini for contract negotiations, his experience, and connections with NBA executives.
 Klutch already represented James when Termini joined the agency, but they soon began landing other elite NBA clients.
 Working together, Termini and Paul closed over $1.4 billion in NBA contracts.

+Termini was quoted regarding the pending sale of Cleveland-based agency IMG Worldwide in 2013.

 Termini, who specialized in contract negotiation and construction, was a key figure in the free agency process that ultimately led to the return of LeBron James to the Cleveland Cavaliers in 2014.
 He developed a contract negotiation strategy prior to the 2014 NBA free agency signing period that led to James signing a two-year max contract with the Cleveland Cavaliers.
-Termini met with James, Paul, Maverick Carter (who handles James’ marketing), and Cavaliers Owner Dan Gilbert on July 6, 2014 to discuss a contract.
+Termini met with James, Paul, Maverick Carter (who handles James' marketing), and Cavaliers Owner Dan Gilbert on July 6, 2014, to discuss a contract.
 Six days later, James announced he would return to Cleveland.
 The two-year deal gave James more flexibility and the potential for greater earnings.
 Robert Lanza, former NBA Players Association General Counsel, called Termini "one of the finest contract attorneys in the country" following the contract.
 By signing a shorter deal than the four year maximum contract, James was able to take advantage of the rising NBA salary cap two years later.
-This unprecedented “one plus one” strategy resulted in James receiving $19 million more over the course of his Cavs contract than he otherwise would have earned by signing a four-year max deal with Cleveland in 2014.
+This unprecedented "one plus one" strategy resulted in James receiving $19 million more over the course of his Cavs contract than he otherwise would have earned by signing a four-year max deal with Cleveland in 2014.

 During the 2014 offseason, contract negotiations for Klutch Sports Group client Eric Bledsoe and the Phoenix Suns continued into September.
 A restricted free agent, Bledsoe finally signed a 5-year, $70 million deal on September 24.

 Termini advised the new National Basketball Players Association leaders to formally warn the NBA about their teams using preemptive media comments to chill offers for restricted free agents.
 This resulted in the NBA sending a memo to its teams warning of potential exposure if they used this long-unchallenged tactic, and added a new clause in the 2017 NBA Collective Bargaining Agreement to enforce the new rule.